aadhityasachdeva/urbanoffice_prototype/README.md

 - Tailwind CSS for styling

-- No other libraries or state management tools unless absolutely necessary
+- No other libraries or state management tools

-- No custom backend server — use Supabase directly from the frontend
+- No custom backend server  using Supabase directly from the frontend

-DATABASE TABLES (create these in Supabase)
+DATABASE TABLES

 1. profiles